 Individual instruction in trumpet, French horn, trombone, baritone, or tuba; proficiency examination required of music majors upon entrance; may be repeated for credit.
 One or two lab hours per week.
+Credit: 1 or 2 semester hours

 MUAP 1157, 1257 Percussion\